kbase/workspace_deluxe/docsource/typedobjects.rst

     @range [RANGE SPECIFICATION]

-The range annotation is attached to either a float or int typedef and specifies the minimum and / or maximum value of the int or float.
+The range annotation is associated with either a float or int typedef and specifies the minimum and / or maximum value of the int or float.
 The ``[RANGE SPECIFICATION]`` is a tuple of the minimum and maximum numbers, separated by a comma.
 Omit the minimum or maximum to specify an infinite negative or positive range, respectively.
 Bracketing the